Volunteering at AADVS

 General Maintenance/Cleaning: Assists in keeping the shelter clean and orderly.
 May be asked to complete minor maintenance tasks as needed/able.

 Development Department Assistant: A wide variety of development, public relations, and marketing opportunities are available depending on experience and interest.
-Assist with grant writing, special events, developing website content, newsletters, database entry, researching information or clerical/administrative support.
+Assists with grant writing, special events, developing website content, newsletters, database entry, researching information or clerical/administrative support.

 - Keep all information, including location of shelter, confidential